wchrisjohnson/booc/README.md

-# booc
+# booc (bringing order out of chaos)
 After several months of trying every OSX related setup/install/configuration management approach known to man, I think this is (for me, for now) finally the one.
-Ansible is a tool I use each day at HP Enterprise, and I like it more and more as I use it.
+Ansible is a tool I use frequently, and I like it more and more as I use it.
 Puppet, Chef, bash, python, etc. are all fine tools for their many uses.
-This is the approach that has FINALLY felt right for me.
+This is the approach that has finally felt right for me.

 1. Lightweight - just enough Ansible to get the job done
 2. Simple - most of what I need in one git repo